Get the Shot, Not the Flu

 When is flu season and when should I get my flu vaccine?

-Flu season this year begins in early September and generally ends in March.
+Flu season begins in September and generally ends in March.
 We recommend that you receive your flu shot this fall.

 Who should NOT get vaccinated?

 Some people should talk with a doctor first before getting a flu shot, including:

 - People who have a severe allergy to eggs or life-threatening allergies to flu vaccine or any of its ingredients

 - People who have had a severe reaction to an influenza vaccination

 - People who have developed Guillain-Barré Syndrome (GBS) within 6 weeks of getting an influenza vaccine